 Photographing men’s style on the street is entirely different than women.
 It’s said that women dress for other women, and if this is true then the opposite could be said for men.
 Overdressing and being too conscious of your personal style is still seen as a shameful thing, so asking men for a photograph is sometimes tricky.
 They tend to be more bashful and I’ve had to do some persuading in the past to get them to take part – I’ve been doing this nearly every day for over 5 years though so I have the whole process down.
-Often the range of clothing options for men are limited which also means finding great style on the street is hard.
+Often the range of clothing options for men is limited which also means finding great style on the street is hard.

-The London Collections, despite on been running for two seasons, has changed the international landscape of British Fashion.
+The London Collections, despite been running for two seasons, has changed the international landscape of British Fashion.
 The event itself is expertly executed and the designers have seen showing superb collections.
 I’m proud to see international fashion press like Bruce Pask from the New York Times flying in to see what us Brits are down and that’s testament to our creativity and energy.
 Photographing the collections is incredibly enjoyable and I always end each day with a smile as I upload the photos.

 4 Great Examples